Skip to content

 • Symptoms persisting for more than a month

 Panic disorder treatment at Feel August begins with confirming the diagnosis and ensuring that medical causes (cardiac, thyroid, vestibular) have been appropriately ruled out.
-Your provider will ask about the texture of your attacks, what triggers them, what you have tried, and what you avoid.
+Your clinician will ask about the texture of your attacks, what triggers them, what you have tried, and what you avoid.

 Medication options include SSRIs and SNRIs as first-line treatment, with short-term, time-limited use of benzodiazepines reserved for specific clinical situations.
 We coordinate with cognitive behavioral therapists trained in panic-focused exposure work, since the combination of medication and behavioral therapy outperforms either alone.
 We track PDSS or panic-attack frequency at each visit.

-After the evaluation, your provider will share their assessment, discuss medication and behavioral options, and develop a plan with you.
+After the evaluation, your clinician will share their assessment, discuss medication and behavioral options, and develop a plan with you.
 You will leave with clear next steps and a follow-up appointment, typically within two to four weeks.

 Are panic attacks dangerous?

-Panic attacks themselves are not physically dangerous — they are the body's threat-response system firing inappropriately.
+Panic attacks themselves are not physically dangerous.
+They are the body's threat-response system firing inappropriately.
 They feel medical because the same physiology is involved.
 That said, new chest pain or cardiovascular symptoms always deserve a medical workup; we coordinate with primary care or cardiology when the picture is unclear.

 What medications are used for panic disorder?

 First-line medications are SSRIs (sertraline, paroxetine, escitalopram) and SNRIs (venlafaxine).
 Benzodiazepines may be used short-term in specific clinical situations but are not typically a long-term solution due to tolerance and rebound risk.
-Your provider will discuss the tradeoffs of any medication recommended.
+Your clinician will discuss the tradeoffs of any medication recommended.

 Do I also need therapy?